 Whatever style you have in mind – a pixie, a bob, for dense or for thin hair, with or without bangs – it’s always a unique look you’ll get!
 What’s key is to work with your face shape, so you’ll have the right balance and highlight for your facial features.

 Short haircut specialist Rebecca Dorsey from Baltimore works with all kinds of face shapes and hair types, and her angled creations are far from boring!
 Whether it’s just the bangs or the tips of your tresses that you plan to get askew, be sure to go to a pro to achieve a remarkable result!

-Before your next hair appointment, check out these inspirational photos of short asymmetrical haircuts.
+Before your next hair appointment, check out these inspirational photos of short asymmetrical haircuts and hairstyles.

 Asymmetrical bangs can help soften up your style.
 For women who aren’t afraid of shaving their hairline, rounding out the face shape with scissors and clippers makes your appearance quite interesting.
 Rounding out the hairline compliments women blessed with diamond-shaped faces.

 #3: Asymmetrical Haircut with Jagged Ends for African-American Women

 An asymmetrical haircut with jagged ends for African-American women is versatile because, besides the traditional version with the elongated ends at the front, you can invest in different finishes to match your taste and style.

 #4: Short Asymmetrical Haircut on Older Women with Gray Hair

 A short asymmetrical haircut on older women with gray hair is an excellent choice.
 Particularly for those who aspire to have a youthful-looking and modern haircut while keeping the maintenance quick and easy.